Post on Social Media

 - Be sincere and genuine

-Create and share visual content.
 Share your perspectives on the value of health IT by creating visual content about what the value of health IT means to you.
-Shoot a short video (less than 30 seconds), create an infographic and/or post a photo to your social channels during NHIT Week using the hashtag #NHITWeek and the HIMSS social team will retweet and feature the best ones.
+Shoot a short video (less than 30 seconds), create an infographic and/or post a photo to your social channels during NHIT Week using the hashtag #NHITWeek and the HIMSS social team may share.

-- Produce a recap via an embedded social media blog post or Storify to highlight the best moments from the week.
+- Produce a recap to highlight the best moments from the week.
 Socialize these posts by including tweets, photos from events, Facebook posts, videos, etc.

 - Keep the conversations going with your audience.
 This means you need to be producing social media communications consistently and creating opportunities to grow the dialogue with your audience.